 By heading to the sauna after a good workout, you will loosen your muscles, which will help to alleviate some of the soreness you may potentially experience.

-A new fitness trend coming up in 2018 is cryotherapy.
+A fitness trend gaining more traction the past few years is cryotherapy.
 Cryotherapy is when you go into a chamber for approximately 3 minutes in sub-zero temperatures.
 The point of this is to provide a safer and healthier alternative to the typical ‘ice bath’ that athletes and gym goers use to speed up the muscle recovery process.

 Compared to the ice bath that promotes muscle stiffness, cryotherapy uses liquid nitrogen to submit the body to cold temperatures without stiffening the muscles or damaging the skin.